open-io/oio-sds/Variables.md

 ### sqliterepo.outgoing.timeout.req.resync

 > Sets the global timeout of a RESYNC request sent to a 'meta' service.
 Sent to a SLAVE DB, the RESYNC operation involves a RPC from the SLAVE to the MASTER, then a DB dump on the MASTER and restoration on the SLAVE.
-Thus that operation might be rather long, due to the possibility of network/disk latency/bandwidth, etc.
+Thus that operation might be rather long, due to the possibility of network/disk latency/bandwidth, etc. Should be set accordingly with sqliterepo.dumps.timeout

- * default: **30.0**
+ * default: **241.0**
  * type: gdouble
  * cmake directive: *OIO_SQLITEREPO_OUTGOING_TIMEOUT_REQ_RESYNC*
  * range: 0.01 -> 300.0